TrevMcKendrick/blog/_posts/2012-12-05-why-is-everyone-like-their-parents.md

 category: blog
 ---

 Why do so many people end up in the same socioeconomic place as their parents?
-There’s at least two reasons I can think of.[[^1]]
+There are at least two reasons I can think of.[[^1]]

 **First**, it’s easier to accomplish something when you’ve seen someone else do it.